softuni-practice-server/softuni-practice-server/COLLECTIONS.md

 ## Advanced Retrieval

-By using query parameters, you can augment the returned results.
+By using **query parameters**, you can augment the returned results.
 Most of these parameters can be combined.

 ### Selecting Properties
 Append `select={propList}` to the query parameters, where `{propList}` is a URL-encoded string of comma-separated property names.
 The returned entries will only have the selected properties, which may greatly reduce network traffic.